-Time tracking is often seen as a tool for managers, but it actually offers huge advantages for employees too.
-Instead of being a means to contain and control, more businesses are beginning to see it as an enabler – helping employees towards greater self-management, self-knowledge and mastery.
+Time tracking is often seen as a tool for managers, but it actually offers huge advantages for employees.
+Instead of being a means to contain and control, more businesses are beginning to see it as an enabler – choosing employee-first tools that help employees towards greater self-management, self-knowledge and mastery.

-In our new era of “employee experience”, employee autonomy counts for a lot – having a knock-on effect on productivity, creativity and engagement, as well as employee happiness and workplace trust.
-People want to be respected to manage their own professional space, and surprisingly time tracking offers the means to do so by helping you:
+Employee autonomy counts for a lot – having a knock-on effect on productivity, creativity and engagement, as well as employee happiness and workplace trust.
+People want to be respected to manage their own professional space, and time tracking offers the means to do so by helping you:

 Understand your capacity – essential for planning work, managing others’ expectations and protecting against burnout.